 LGBTQ+ Students Abroad

-There is a rich tradition of queer people exploring the world.
-Students identifying as part of the LGBTQ+ community (Lesbian, Gay, Bisexual, Transgender, Queer or Questioning) can and do study abroad, and they often say that their time abroad was the most exciting time in college.
+There is a rich tradition of LGBTQ+ people traveling the world.
+Students identifying as part of the LGBTQ+ community can and do study abroad, and they often share that their study abroad experience was incredibly meaningful.
 While study abroad can be challenging, the experience can help you learn more about yourself and your identity within a new cultural context.
-There are many resources to support you at WWU and abroad!
-Please reach out to the LGBTQ+ Director if you have have questions or need support!
+Below, the EdAbroad office has compiled some resources that may be helpful to you.

 Travel Considerations